40 THINGS TO DO BEFORE MY 40TH BIRTHDAY.

 1. Tried authentic Chinese barbecue in Chinatown, NYC

-2. Stopped being intimidated by homemade pie crust and made a freaking BALLER chicken pot pie
+2. Stopped being intimidated by homemade bread dough and pie crust and made a freaking BALLER chicken pot pie and croissants that were so complicated they took 3 days to make

 28. Read at least one book out loud with Daniel every year.